Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is considered by the 'partners and suppliers' dimension?
+### Which is considered by the 'Partners and Suppliers' dimension?

 - [ ] Using artificial intelligence.
 - [ ] Defining controls and procedures.